 The biggest mistake that any Fiverr user does is that they hire a bunch of gigs on Fiverr, and tell the artists to make a book cover on their subject.
 Basically, this person is handing over the keys to the designer to do whatever.

 Now, if your designer is super professional, then that might be the right thing to do.
 Professionals who have been in the game longer and are worth their weight, will know what images or styles sell well with your target market.
 But this isn’t the case with Fiverr.

-Instead, that Fiverr designer will probably just plug and play your information into a pre-designed template and shoot you back a copy in a mater of minutes.
+Instead, that Fiverr designer will probably just plug and play your information into a pre-designed template and shoot you back a copy in a matter of minutes.

 So, to circumvent this, I recommend you give them examples and detailed notes, including specific book cover fonts you want to see.

 Here is how I do it